DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 types it difficult for a human reader to be confident that any override values do not contain Xs.

+NOTE: Again, due to the imprecise wording of IEEE1800-2017, the exact override value may be different between simulators.
+Compare the messages about `u_ce4_x.FIVE` in reports from different simulators for full details.

 Comparison Operations
 ---------------------